SwezyDev/Swezy/README.md

 > Primary = Python

 > Secondary  = Batch (I know its not a good Language)
+- Im a Hobby Developer (Im not working as a Developer / Doing it for Money) I just have Fun on it

 <p align="center">
     <a href="https://github.com/alwinw?tab=repositories&language=python" target="_blank"><img alt="python" src="https://img.shields.io/badge/-python-3776AB?style=flat-square&logo=Python&logoColor=white"></a>